 This is one area where both federal student loans and private student loans operate under the same principles.
-A debt is debt, and no matter if you hold private student loans, federal loans, or a combination of two, you can file a petition for undue hardship.
+Debt is a debt, and no matter if you hold private student loans, federal loans, or a combination of two, you can file a petition for undue hardship.

-With federal loans, they are many ways to get rid of the student loans if you cannot meet the minimum payments, including payment deferment, cancellation (in some circumstances) and in income-driven repayment plans.
+With federal student loans, they are many ways to get rid of the student loans if you cannot meet the minimum payments, including payment deferment, cancellation (in some circumstances), and income-driven repayment plans.

 Private student loans don’t have such putting off.
 If you feel is just too much, it may be possible that your only opportunity to get the private student loan canceled is by filing for bankruptcy.

-Your loans might be fully discharged, and you will no longer be responsible for the debt.
+Your loans can be fully discharged, and you will no longer have to be responsible for the debt.

 Only a portion of your loans might be eliminated, and you’ll have to pay back the rest.